AndreasMadsen/mariastream/README.md

 ## TODO

-3. Test abort methods
-4. Support connect using a mariasql instance
+* Complete tests for abort once mariasql has been fixed
+* Complete tests for connected property once mariasql has been fixed

-5. Write example
+1. Write example
-6. Relay all methods and events between mariastream and mariasql
-7. Write documentation
+2. Write documentation
-8. Write external stream module for type conversion
+3. Write external stream module for type conversion

 ## Documentation